 Both Spitzer and Frances continued their challenges to the process of review and approval of the DSM-5 by the APA and gained more support and even some victories.
 You can also read a more detailed description of the dispute here.
 The publication of the DSM-5 was delayed until May of 2013, but the controversy merely grew.
 Allen Frances became one of the most vocal critics of the DSM-5, with multiple blogs and articles looking at the problems and concerns.
 He’s even written two books, Saving Normal and Essentials of Psychiatric Diagnosis as a result of this controversy.
 You can scroll through some of his articles on the Huffington Post for starters.

 Oh and with regard to the veiled accusation of Spitzer and Frances criticizing the DSM-5 for financial reasons, David Kupfer, Chair of the DSM-5 Task Force, has been outed for failing to report financial interests in Adaptive Testing Technologies, a company that designs tests and implements large scale adaptive testing systems for mental health assessment.
-After an investigation, the APA said (Letter-to-Assembly-20140114.pdf): “Dr. Kupfer should have disclosed to APA his interest in PAI in 2012.”
+After an investigation, the APA said (Letter-to-Assembly-20140114.pdf; now removed from the APA website): “Dr. Kupfer should have disclosed to APA his interest in PAI in 2012.”
 However, it did not find that his interest in PAI had any influence on DSM-5’s inclusion of dimensional measures for further study in Section 3.
 One blogger, 1 Boring Old Man said:

 It seems like Dr. Kupfer et al. are pursuing a strategy of only acknowledging this particular Conflict of Interest when forced, as in the situation with JAMA Psychiatry, and avoiding talking about it otherwise – mirrored so far by the APA President and Board of Trustees.